-DiMenna-Nyselius Library is excited to announce that online access to The New York Times is now available to the Fairfield University community.
+DiMenna-Nyselius Library is pleased to provide online access to The New York Times to the Fairfield University community.
 The Group Pass effectively provides each Fairfield University student, faculty and staff an online subscription to the nytimes.com site (no more paywalls!).
 This service gives students, faculty and staff full access to NYTimes.com and NYTimes mobile apps, as well as their international editions.
 Please note this subscription does not include e-reader editions, Premium Crosswords or The New York Times Crosswords apps.

 In addition, users can discover and share content on social networks, save articles, subscribe to email newsletters of areas of interest and receive news alerts, either on predefined topics or through a keyword search the user designates.

 To activate your Group Pass to NYTimes.com, each user must follow these steps: